 IL Class D Driver's License

-The Illinois Class D license is the license most IL drivers need.
+The Illinois Class D license is the license most Illinois drivers need.
 It allows you to operate regular, noncommercial passenger cars and trucks.

-To apply for a Class D license, visit your nearest Driver Services Facility and:
+To apply for a new Class D driver's license, visit your nearest Driver Services Facility and: